 1540s, "a statement generally accepted," a literal translation of Latin locus communis, itself a translation of Greek koinos topos "general topic," in logic, "general theme applicable to many particular cases."
 See common (adj.) + place (n.).
 Meaning "memorandum of something that is likely to be again referred to, striking or notable passage" is from 1560s; hence commonplace-book (1570s) in which such were written down.
-Meaning "well-known, customary, or obvious remark" is from 1550s.
+Meaning "well-known, customary, or obvious remark; statement regularly made on certain occasions" is from 1550s.
 The adjectival sense of "having nothing original" dates from c.
 1600.

 Entries linking to commonplace

 c.
 1300, "belonging to all, owned or used jointly, general, of a public nature or character," from Old French comun "common, general, free, open, public" (9c., Modern French commun), from Latin communis "in common, public, shared by all or many; general, not specific; familiar, not pretentious."
 This is from a reconstructed PIE compound *ko-moin-i- "held in common," compound adjective formed from *ko- "together" + *moi-n-, suffixed form of root *mei- (1) "to change, go, move," hence literally "shared by all."